rhysd/NyaoVim/README.md

 > Use Vim as a component from a shell or in an IDE.

 NyaoVim has the same spirit as this.
-NyaoVim puts neovim editor as WebComponent and enables to extend its UI with web technology as IDE.
+NyaoVim contains Neovim editor as WebComponent and enables to extend its UI with web technology as recent modern editors and IDEs (e.g. [Atom](http://atom.io/), [VS Code](https://github.com/Microsoft/vscode), [LightTable](http://lighttable.com/)).

 ## Goal